 No, all startups who are offered and accept a place on the programme will be offered the £100k equity investment from The Boeing Company.

-The programme investment process will start once you accept the offer of a programme place, and we anticipate the investment complete and be paid into your business bank account within the first fortnight of the programme.
+The programme investment process will start once you accept the offer of a programme place, and we anticipate the investment complete and be paid into your business bank account within the first four to six weeks of the programme.

 Is accepting the £100k investment a requirement of the programme?